pivotal-cf/pcf-release-notes/p1-v1.6/runtime_rn_1_6.md

 #### Default Stack: cflinuxfs2

-New deployments will no longer have the lucid64 stack available.

-Operators are encouraged to migrate all apps to cflinuxfs2 as mentioned in the v1.4 release notes.

-A future release will completely remove the lucid64 stack from Pivotal Cloud Foundry.
-After upgrading to this subsequent release, apps that have not been migrated to cflinuxfs2 will fail to start.
+This release completely removes the lucid64 stack from Pivotal Cloud Foundry.
+After upgrading to this release, apps that have not been migrated to cflinuxfs2 will fail to start.

+Operators are encouraged to migrate all apps to cflinuxfs2 as mentioned in the v1.4 release notes, before upgrading to v1.6.

 Further details can be found [here](https://support.pivotal.io/hc/en-us/articles/205751277-New-cflinuxfs2-Stack).

+#### Diego

+Diego is the new application container orchestration technology that Pivotal Cloud Foundry will use by default to run your apps.

-#### Diego-beta Tile and Windows 2012 stack
+#### Windows 2012 stack

-You can use Diego to run your apps in Pivotal Cloud Foundry v.1.5.
-However, you will need to download and install and additional tile.
-[Details](../../opsguide/diego-overview.html)
+You can use the Windows .NET MSI to run Windows containers.

+#### Docker

+Docker support for Pivotal Cloud Foundry is in beta currently.
+To enable Docker support in your deployment, you can use a CLI command.

 #### Security Configuration of Runtime

-This new section allows you to configure security settings for your Pivotal Cloud Foundry Elastic Runtime components, such as HAProxy, Router, and the DEAs.
+This section allows you to configure security settings for your Pivotal Cloud Foundry Elastic Runtime components, such as HAProxy, Router, and the DEA/Diego Cells.

-The SSL Termination Certificate input (for HAProxy) and the "Trust Self-Signed Certificates" checkbox have been moved to this section.
+The SSL Termination Certificate input now applies to both HAProxy (if you use this component) and the Cloud Foundry Router.
+This field is not optional, even if you use an external load-balancer instead of HAProxy, since it will be applied to the Router.
+It does not have to be the same certificate as the one used by your external load-balancer, as this certificate is only used for SSL traffic between the load-balancer and Router.
+You can enable SSL termination on the Router with a checkbox in this same section, "Enable TLS on the Router".

+If you have multiple domains to map to the Router, such as separate system and apps domains, you can only use one SSL certificate.
+The Router does not yet support multiple certificates.
+However one SSL certificate with multiple domains attributed to it is acceptable.

-By checking the "Enable cross-container traffic within each DEA" checkbox, you can disable a restriction on the DEA that disallows containers on a particular DEA from communicating with each other.
-It is not recommended to check this checkbox for multi-tenant environments.
+The "Enable cross-container traffic" checkbox now controls the restriction of cross-container traffic for both DEAs and Diego Cells, depeneding on which runtime backend platform you choose.
+It is not recommended to check this checkbox for multi-tenant environments, but this does enable using microservices, such as Pivotal Spring Cloud Services.

-This section also includes fields which allow configuring the HAProxy SSL certificate and HAProxy cipher string, the latter of which is an optional field.
-The SSL certificate is not optional, even if you use an external load-balancer instead of HAProxy, since it could potentially be referenced by other Pivotal Cloud Foundry services that you may choose to install.
+This section also includes fields which allow specifying the HAProxy and Router ciphers, both of which are optional fields.

 #### Other Runtime Features

 ##### S3-Compatible Filestore Configuration

-It is now possible to configure four different S3 buckets to comprise the Cloud Controller's filesystem.
+It is now possible to configure four different S3 buckets to comprise the Cloud Controller's filesystem, instead of just one.

 ##### Experimental Features